cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

 1. Set up your environment
 1. Install Stratos using Helm
 1. Register and Connect a Kubernetes Endpoint
-1. Register Helm Endpoints and Install a Helm Chart
+1. Register a Helm Endpoint and Install WordPress
 1. Explore Kubernetes Features
 1. Explore Kubernetes Tech Preview Features
 1. Explore some existing Cloud Foundry Features